electricimp/UBloxAssistNow/DeviceLibrary/README.md

 ## Class Usage ##

 This device-side library is for managing the writing of u-blox Assist Now messages to the u-blox M8N.
 Assist Now messages help Ublox M8N get a GPS fix faster.
 This class is dependent on the UBloxM8N library.
 If this library is included, message callbacks cannot be registered for MGA-ACK (0x1360) and MON-VER (0x0a04), and doing so with the UBloxM8N library will throw an error.
-Payloads for these messages will be available using Class Methods getMonVer and getMgaAck.
+Payload for the latest MON-VER message will be available using Class Method getMonVer.

 **Note:** This library does handle the storage of Offline Assist Now messages only the writing of messages to the M8N.